Stéphane Robidas: Anaheim Ducks

 During the 2013–14 season, on November 29, 2013 against the Chicago Blackhawks Robidas broke his right leg in a collision with the boards behind the net.
 Nearing a return to full health, Robidas was traded to the Anaheim Ducks for a 2014 fourth-round draft pick on March 4, 2014.
 During the 2014 Stanley Cup Playoffs, in his first game back in Dallas as a member of the Ducks, Robidas fractured his right leg again just above the previous fracture.

 Toronto Maple Leafs

 On July 1, 2014, Robidas signed a three-year, $9 million contract with the Toronto Maple Leafs.
 In poor health due to the two leg fractures sustained in the 13–14 season, Robidas, after one season with the Leafs, sat out the entirety of the following 2015–16 and 2016–17 seasons.
+Robidas' extended time on Long Term Injured Reserve (LTIR) coined a phrase, "Robidas Island", meaning when a Maple Leafs player is placed on LTIR and is never expected to return to the team for the duration of his contract.

+Coaching career

-Robidas joined the Maple Leafs' front office as a consultant in January 2017, effectively signalling his retirement from the league.
-He became an assistant director of player development in September 2017 and promoted to become the director of player development in August 2018.
+Robidas joined the Maple Leafs' front office as a consultant in January 2017, effectively signalling his retirement from playing professional hockey.
+He became an assistant director of player development in September 2017 and was promoted to become the director of player development in August 2018.

+In July, 2022, Robidas was hired as an assistant coach by the Canadiens.
+He replaced Luke Richardson, who was hired as the new head coach of the Chicago Blackhawks earlier that summer.

+Personal life

+Robidas's son, Justin, was a fifth-round draft pick for the Carolina Hurricanes in 2021, who currently plays for the Chicago Wolves of the AHL.